mirage/jitsu/README.md

 ## Getting started ##

-Jitsu is initialy launched with a list of unikernels, their configurations and a set of parameters that define
+Jitsu is initially launched with a list of unikernels, their configurations and a set of parameters that define

-a) how to connect to the virtualisation backend,
+ - how to connect to the virtualization backend
-b) how the DNS server should behave,
+ - how the DNS server should be configured
-c) how the unikernels should be managed.
+ - how the unikernels should be managed

 A minimal Jitsu configuration could look like this: